devlaming/mgreml/README.md

 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \
                    --covar ./tutorial/covar.txt --out ./tutorial/covs
 ```

+:warning: As with the phenotypic data, the actual data on the covariates may also only be numerical.
+E.g., values such as `female` and `male` are not permitted as values of covariates.
+Instead, please use values such as `1` and `0`.
+Please notice that the labels of the covariates (i.e., in the header row) do **not** need to be numerical, of course.

 Notice that analyses including covariates are computationally slightly more demanding.
 E.g. in this case we have 10 covariates (i.e. the intercept + 9 additional covariates in `./tutorial/covar.txt`), each of which is allowed to have a different effect on each trait.
 As we have 10 traits, this means we have 100 fixed effects in total, which our model needs to take into account.